mturk/svcbatch/docs/examples/jbosseap.md

 Put [winservice](jbosseap/winservice.bat) and [servicemgr](jbosseap/servicemgr.bat)
 batch files into your `jboes-eap-x.x/bin` directory.
-[servicemgr](jbosseap/servicemgr.bat) is a batch file that is meant to be used to manage the services.
+[servicemgr](jbosseap/servicemgr.bat) is a batch file used to manage the services.

 Before executing `servicemgr.bat` edit `servicemgr.bat` and modify `JBOSSEAP_DISPLAY` variable to match the exact version you are using.
 You can put any string